brodieberger/ZeroArchipelago/worlds/mmzero3/docs/en_Mega Man Zero 3.md

 - All skippable cutscenes are skippable by default.
 - You can leave any level at any time.
 - Pressing SELECT during gameplay does one thing of your choosing.
 By default it swaps sub weapons, configurable by an option.
-- When Archipelago gives you an item, a small icon pops up over Zero's head with a unique icon displayed for each item, and for a secret disk the game's own message box names it along the bottom of the screen for a moment.
+- When Archipelago gives you an item, a small icon pops up over Zero's head with a unique icon displayed for each item, and for a secret disk the game's own message box describes it along the bottom of the screen.
 - Collecting certain lore related secret disks will simultaneously unlock a random e-Reader graphical change.
 A full list can be seen [here](https://tcrf.net/Mega_Man_Zero_3/e-Reader_Functions).
 - Your player rank is based on the average of your best clear in each stage.
 - Pressing select on the secret disk analysis screen will open all of the disks that you own.